-- 1. Navigate to the system menu (of ▼ in the top right corner), and choose Accounts. - 2.
+- 1. Go to the IT Asset Accounts page (Administration > IT Asset Management Settings > IT Asset Accounts). - 2.
 In the Roles tab, expand the Business reporting portal section. - 3.
 Select the appropriate privileges from the drop-down list (such as Analytics User). - 4.
 Give the role an appropriate name and description, and click Create. - 5.
 Switch to the All Accounts tab, and create or select your account, and assign it to the new role.